andresperezEUT/ambiscaper/docs/examples.rst

     ``AmbiScaperWarning: User-defined Ambisonics order L=2 is higher than the maximum order allowed by the reverb spec.
 Downgrading to 1 AmbiScaperWarning)``.

 The last remark is about the IRs.
-In order to be useful to dereverberation/reverb estimation applications, the actual IRs used are softlinked into the output */source/* folder, together with the source files.
+In order to be useful to dereverberation/reverb estimation applications, the actual IRs used are copied into the output */source/* folder, together with the source files.
-The name of the softlink corresponds to the ``event_id`` parameter for each source: for example, source 0, which is named ``fg0.wav``, will have a corresponding ``ir_fg0.wav`` softlink file, and so on.
+The name of the file corresponds to the ``event_id`` parameter for each source: for example, source 0, which is named ``fg0.wav``, will have a corresponding ``h0.wav`` file, and so on.

 Example 4: Reverberant soundscape from simulated Ambisonics IRs